 - The Argyll and Bute District Libraries (Highland Avenue, Sandbank, Dunoon PA23 8PB, Argyll.
 Tel. +44 1369 703214) hold local history material and the IGI (all of Scotland) and sasines.
 The former Online Catalogue is no longer available.

 - There has been a census every ten years since 1801, excluding 1941.
 The latest that is currently available is for 1901.
-Scottish census pages are held at New Register House, General Register Office for Scotland, from whom copies on microfilm may be purchased.
+Scottish census pages are held at New Register House, National Records of Scotland, from whom copies on microfilm may be purchased.
 Copies are purchased also by many local genealogy societies and public libraries (where they may be consulted).
 LDS Family History Centres around the world hold copies or will obtain copies on request.

 - The 1881, 1891, and 1901 Census pages have been fully indexed can be searched online through Scotland's People.